Thomas Zehetmair / Orchester Musikkollegium Winterthur

 The concert last January featured Behle’s own version, adapted for piano trio and voice.
 Of course, I have been familiar with Schubert’s cycle “Winterreise” for over 40 years, but this concert provided interesting, entirely new insights into Schubert’s cycle.
 Behle left Schubert’s vocal line essentially unchanged, but took away parts of the piano accompaniment, transferred it onto two string instruments.
 In essence, Behle’s approach was to leave Schubert’s Lieder unchanged in their melodic, rhythmic, and harmonic substance, rather taking away than adding material, then to add very limited, subtle contributions by the violin and the cello for coloring, highlighting and illustration (see my earlier post for details).
 Overall, while not competing with “standard interpretations” (which Behle also provides), this was a really enriching, delightful experience.

 Hans Zender’s Compositorial Approach

-The German conductor and composer Hans (Johannes Wolfgang) Zender (born 1936 in Wiesbaden) took an entirely different approach.
+The German conductor and composer Hans (Johannes Wolfgang) Zender (1936 – 2019), born in Wiesbaden, took an entirely different approach.
 He calls his adaptation (which premiered 1993) a “compositorial interpretation”.
 Zender does away with the piano accompaniment entirely, but adds a small orchestra instead: 2 flutes, 2 oboes, 2 clarinets, 2 bassoons, horn, trumpet, trombone, timpani, percussion, harp, accordion (here: 2 melodicas), guitar, strings (just 1 per voice in this concert), wind machine(s).

 I don’t want to reproduce Zender’s lengthy essay that was included in the program notes, but I merely try to extract the essential points: